BurraSathwikGoud/Stock-Management-System-Using-CPP/README.md

-A simple console-based Stock Management System built using C++ to manage product inventories efficiently.
-It allows users to add, view, and delete products, with all data stored persistently in a text file.
-The system uses file handling and vectors to maintain product details like ID, Name, Quantity, and Price.
-Suitable for small businesses or learning purposes, this project demonstrates practical implementation of file I/O, OOP concepts, and STL in C++.
+📦 Stock Management System (C++)
+A 💻 console-based Stock Management System developed using C++ to efficiently manage 📋 product inventory.
+✔️ Add, 👀 View, and ❌ Delete products with ease.
+💾 Persistent storage via file handling ensures that your data is saved automatically in inventory.txt.
+Perfect for 🛒 small businesses or 👨‍💻 C++ learners who want to explore file handling, STL, and OOP concepts.